May 1st Battery Rebate Changes: Everything You Need to Know⚡

 With upcoming changes to the federal battery subsidy, Australians are rushing to get their battery installed before May 1st to get the maximum rebate available.
 Here's everything you need to know about the upcoming changes, and how the delays may affect your installation.

-What’s changing in the Cheaper Home Batteries Program?
+What’s changing about the Cheaper Home Batteries Program?
 To put simply, the upcoming changes to the Australian battery subsidy are going to reduce the amount you can save on your battery investment.

-Instead of yearly deductions in STC value, the changes will bring the Cheaper Home Batteries program to drop every 6-months instead.
+Instead of yearly deductions in STC value, the changes will instead bring the Cheaper Home Batteries program to drop every 6-months.
 This is designed to better fall in line with the deductions in battery costs over time and help give more Australians access to battery storage.

 ‘… to ensure the discount remains appropriate for small, medium and larger battery systems.’ – Department of Climate Change, Energy, the Environment and Water.